 Where we can collaborate with other departments & local authorities we do.
 Always look for new opportunities to income generate.
 Cardiff Dogs Home collaboration with PDSA concerning provision of Veterinary services & training for new dog owners around responsible dog ownership.
 Cardiff Dogs Home works very closely with South Wales Police on a number of dog related initiatives Collaborative approach as part of Replacement LDP process Collaboration with Welsh Government, Transport for Wales, Cardiff City Region, Neighbouring Local Authorities, Public Services Board Organisations, Public Transport Operators and FOR Cardiff.
-Involvement Cycle Liaison Group The importance of involving people in what we do Cardiff Access Forum Consultation oversises percess major strategies, policies and plans what we do Consultation exercises across major strategies, policies and plans "Amplifying voices" through the replacement LDP process Staff engagement sessions rolled out Equality Impact Assessments Service provision - react to questionnaire feedback to ensure continual improvement of the services we offer Workforce development plan and delivery of the associated action plan Employment of apprentices, graduates and trainees Working with schools to develop Active Travel Plans Numerous stages of consultation and engagement in preparing Replacement LDP
+Involvement The importance of involving people in Cycle Liaison Group Cardiff Access Forum what we do Consultation exercises across major strategies, policies and plans "Amplifying voices" through the replacement LDP process Staff engagement sessions rolled out Equality Impact Assessments Service provision - react to questionnaire feedback to ensure continual improvement of the services we offer Workforce development plan and delivery of the associated action plan Employment of apprentices, graduates and trainees Working with schools to develop Active Travel Plans Numerous stages of consultation and engagement in preparing Replacement LDP